apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 Shape Gradient MS2003 import/export Enhancement</li>
     <li>
-Connector line does not shown correctly in grouped object</li>
+Connector line does not show correctly in grouped object</li>
     <li>
 characters at the beginning of each lines in shape are lost when loading the sample ppt in AOO</li>
     <li>